 20. In every whistleblowing case, there were many very good people who went along with the illegality, gross waste, fraud, mismanagement, abuse of power, or dangers to public health and safety without saying or doing anything.
 What does this say about human nature?
 What does it say about whistleblowers?
 What would our society be like without them?

 It is a pretty damning view of human nature and it tells us what we have to guard against.
-How could so many people have kept quiet about the torture program or the illegal surveillance disclosed by Snowden or the gross waste disclosed by Drake?
+How could so many people have: (1) gone along with the delays to the MRAP program; or (2) kept quiet about the torture program or the illegal surveillance disclosed by Snowden or the gross waste disclosed by Drake?
 Over the years, hundreds of tobacco company executives must have known about the dangers of tobacco consumption, but they kept quiet.
 It tells us that whistleblowers are few and far between and must be protected.
+This demonstrates the power of the human need to belong to a group and to avoid ostracism from that group.
 It tells us that whistleblowing takes the courage to stand up against the group and the power of the government.